-The City's parking requirements vary fluctuate depending on land use and intensitytype of unit.
-For examples, Tthe minimum parking requirements for a 29 unit residential project on a one-acre site, in the RM 6,000 Zzoning Ddistrict, is a total of 73 parking spaces.
-This includes 58 covered spaces and 15 guest parking spaces.
-Assuming a standard 9-foot-by-18-foot parking spaces, parking requirements total about 11,826 square feet.
-Based on the market analysis done above, the average cost of land for a larger vacant site is about \$384 per square foot.
-An uncovered parking lot for a one1-acre residential development, at maximum density in the RM-6,000 zoneDistrict, would cost around \$4.5 million for just the landAs shown in Table 3-7, the City's parking requirements are similar to those throughout the region and are based on on generation rates by use type.
+The City's parking requirements vary depending on type of unit.
+As shown in Table 3-7, the City's parking requirements are similar to those throughout the region and are based on generation rates by use type.
 Multiple family parking requirements are not overly restrictive and the City may grant exceptions to these standards through state-required density bonus provisions and other provisions in the Municipal Code.

-As part of the city's rezone program to accommodate future housing growth, development standards, such as parking requirements, will be evaluated to potentially provide additional incentives, concessions reductions or modifications, as appropriate .
-Construction costs for covered parking, as is required by the City's Municipal Code, can run higher.
-The cost of parking based on the City's requirements for multifamily housing can be considered a constraint to the development of housing, however, the development of housing reduction for the development of housing affordable to low_and very low income households.
-The City's parking requirements do_for multifamily housing may be considered a_not prohibitconstraint to_residential developments from reaching the maximum density on varying lands/sites, it therefore is not a constraint to the development of housing, specifically housing affordable to low and very low-income households.
-Additionally, Take City's Density Bonus program_alsos provides incentives for the development of affordable housing, including a reduction in the site development standards (e.g., site coverage, setbacks, increased height up to the maximum allowed, reduced lot sizes, and/or parking requirements.
+As part of the city's rezone program to accommodate future housing growth, development standards, such as parking requirements, will be evaluated to potentially provide additional incentives, concessions reductions or modifications, as appropriate The City's Density Bonus program also provides incentives for the development of affordable housing, including a reduction in the site development standards (e.g., site coverage, setbacks, increased height up to the maximum allowed, reduced lot sizes, and/or parking requirements.